FAQs For Families

 If I can’t get to Norris Center on Friday for Family Weekend check-in, can my student pick up my tailgate tickets and Family Weekend schedule book?

 - Yes!
-Your student can come to Norris for Family Weekend check in between 9:00am and 6:00pm on Friday, November 8 to pick up your tailgate tickets and Family Weekend schedule.
+Your student can come to Norris for Family Weekend check in to pick up your tailgate tickets and Family Weekend schedule.
 If your student is picking up the documents for you, please ensure to forward them your Family Weekend registration confirmation email to serve as proof.

 If it’s raining or snowing, will the tailgate be cancelled or can we get refunds?